Aashishsharma/Learnings/React/hooks.md

 1. Line 1: We import the useState Hook from React.
 It lets us keep local state in a function component.
 2. Line 4: Inside the Example component, we declare a new state variable by calling the useState Hook.
 It returns a pair of values, to which we give names.
 We’re calling our variable count because it holds the number of button clicks.
 We initialize it to zero by passing 0 as the only useState argument.
 The second returned item is itself a function.
 It lets us update the count so we’ll name it setCount.
 3. Line 9: When the user clicks, we call setCount with a new value.
 React will then re-render the Example component, passing the new count value to it.
 Normally, variables “disappear” when the function exits but state variables are preserved by React.
+Group logically making sense of all states into one state object

+**Using arrays and objects as state variables**
+Usestate for array use spread operator to update array as state
+1. Add at end [...oldarr, newItem]
+2. Add at start [newItem, ...oldarr]
+3. Add in between [...oldarr.slice(0,index), newItem, oldarr.slice(index)]

+Remove array elem
+1. remove first - Use slice(1)
+2. remove last - slice(0, len-1)
+3. remove inbetween [...oldarr.slice(0, index), ...oldarr.slice(index+1)

+**use previous state value** -
+use functional form of setstate -- setCnt(cnt => cnt+1)

 ------------------------------------------------------------------------------
 ## Using the Effect Hook
 The Effect Hook lets you perform side effects in function components.
 Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects.
 You can think of useEffect Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined.
+Func inside useeffect will run even if dom is manipulated, if second arg in useeffect func is not passed
 ```javascript
 import React, { useState, useEffect } from 'react';